marcusoftnet/marcusoftnet.github.io/_posts/2015-01-27-koa-and-the-referenceerror-promise-is-not-defined.md

 ---
 layout: post
-title: Koa and the 'ReferenceError: Promise is not defined.'
+title: Koa and the ReferenceError Promise is not defined.
 author: Marcus Hammarberg
-date: 2015-01-27 19:52:38
+date: 2015-01-27T19:52:38.000Z
 tags:
   - Koa
   - Javascript
   - Tools
 ---

 M: "... hahaha, exactly.
 And speaking of RT*M, you know what I did yesterday?"